-3) In the client/server programming model, a server is a program that awaits and fulfills requests from client programs in the same or other computers.
+In the client/server programming model, a server program awaits and fulfills requests from client programs, which may be running in the same or other computers.
 A given application in a computer may function as a client with requests for services from other programs and also as a server of requests from other programs.

-Specific to the Web, a Web server is the computer program (housed in a computer) that serves requested HTML pages or files.
+Servers are often categorized in terms of their purpose.
+A Web server, for example, is a computer program that serves requested HTML pages or files.
 A Web client is the requesting program associated with the user.
 The Web browser in your computer is a client that requests HTML files from Web servers.

 Here are a few types of servers, among a great number of other possibilities: